 Winter Storage

-Keeping your PWC in the water for a few days is fine, but any longer and you need a proper solution.
+Keeping your PWC in fresh water for a few days is fine, but any longer and you need a proper solution.
+Saltwater, it’s best to take it out after you’re done for the day.
 Leaving them in the water for too long can damage it or worse, it can sink.

 You have several options for long-term storage: